kylenessen/central-coast-biological-society/content/join.md

 ## Merchandise

-Show your support for Central Coast biology!
+Show your support for California's Central Coast biology!
 We have CCBS stickers and shirts available.

 Contact Steve Hendricks at [steve@example.com](mailto:steve@example.com) for availability and pricing.